-Our technology combines automation, artificial intelligence and machine learning to bring world-leading efficiencies to protein production.
+Our technology combines automation, artificial intelligence and machine learning to bring world-leading efficiencies to insect protein production.

 We collect pre-consumer organic food waste such as spent grain from local breweries or used grounds from local coffee roasters.

 We separate the live insects from the waste material they produce during bioconversion.
-This material is known as frass (the insects excrement) and is then used by food producers as a natural fertiliser to aid plant growth.
+This material is known as frass (the insects excrement) which itself is also a valuable product as it's a natural fertiliser which can help farmers and food producers aid plant growth.

 At the stage of harvesting, the insects are 45% - 65% protein containing many essential amino acids.
 The insects are then processed into a flour ready for distribution.
 1% of the insect population harvested are nurtured specifically into adults to begin the breeding and egg production processes again, delivering an entirely circular production process.